anaclumos/extracranial/Research/pages/Tech Now Pay Later.md

 \text{asset} = \text{equity} + \text{liability}
 $$

 Businesses intentionally create debts to boost liquidity.
-Similarly, you get a **functional code** right away by right now incurring a tech debt.
+Similarly, you get a **functional code** right away by incurring a tech debt right now.
 This significantly reduces the [[Time to Market]], which is more important than brilliant engineering.
 Alas, your service must first **serve someone** for that elegant code to run!

 $$
 \text{Engine} \Leftrightarrow f(\text{resource}, ~\text{time}) \to \text{utility}